 What is the Oculus Quest?

-The Oculus Quest is the next VR headset released by Oculus, a virtual reality company owned by Facebook.
-Following the success of the Oculus Rift and Rift S, the Oculus Quest will offer a standalone experience straight out of the box.
+The Oculus Quest was released by Oculus, a virtual reality company owned by Facebook.
+Following the success of the Oculus Rift and Rift S, the Oculus Quest offers a standalone experience straight out of the box.
 No powerful PCs are needed to run the headset.

 Announced during Oculus Connect 5 in 2018, the Oculus Quest features two 6DoF controllers and the headset itself, which is also equipped with Oculus Insight cameras.
 The controllers move in a three-dimensional space, tracked with the cameras on the Oculus Quest headset.
 This means the controllers provide an immersive experience, more than 3DoF controllers which operate around an axis.